haileylwb/CodePath_Prework/README.md

 The following **required** functionality is completed:

-- [ x ] Users are see a screen with three labels and a button
+- [ √ ] Users are see a screen with three labels and a button
-- [ x ] Tapping the button changes the screen color to a random color
+- [ √ ] Tapping the button changes the screen color to a random color

 ## Video Walkthrough